onflow/flow/agendas/2023/updates/2023-11-Flow-Ecosystem-Updates.md

 1. Documentation overhaul underway with massive restructuring and new docs added including [NFT MetadataViews](https://developers.flow.com/build/advanced-concepts/metadata-views) and a primer for [onchain randomness](https://developers.flow.com/build/advanced-concepts/randomness)

 ### Tooling, infrastructure and other software for builders
 1. [Contract Browser](https://contractbrowser.com/blog/introducing-v2) V2 launched which makes discovering, interacting and viewing smart contracts seamless as well as massively supporting composability.
+2. [FlowComponents](http://github.com/Forge4Flow/FlowComponents) Beta an open-source SwiftUI library tailored to simplify the development of decentralized applications (DApps) on the Flow Blockchain.
+This comprehensive library comprises reusable SwiftUI views, modifiers, and extensions, offering an intuitive and feature-rich toolkit for crafting user interfaces specifically designed for Flow-based projects.

 ### Protocol, core contracts and node updates